Skip to main content

 Rocket chat interface with messages and output preview.Rocket chat interface with messages and output preview.

-At the top of the chat window, you’ll see the App menu, showing your project name and category.
+At the top of the chat window, you will see the App menu, showing your project name and category.
 Click it to open a quick-control panel with:

-• Plan & usage: See your plan, token balance, and upgrade options.
+• Plan & usage: See your plan, token balance (tokens are the credits that power every action in Rocket), and upgrade options.

 • Visibility: Manage access, switch between public or private.